VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 	- This could increase intrinsic motivation by making feedback feel like a game challenge rather than a chore.
 3. Balancing Design for Less Frequent Players
 	- A minority (7 play monthly, 4 rarely play) may not engage with overly complex game mechanics.
-	- Your design should ensure onboarding is smooth and feedback tasks are intuitive, even for those who don’t game often.
+	- My design should ensure onboarding is smooth and feedback tasks are intuitive, even for those who don’t game often.

 ### Q4.
 What do you enjoy most about playing games?